imjdl03/implementacion-TC3006C-A00829759/retro/M2_ML/Ev_01/README.md

 # Demo file for inner file
-In this file, you should describe the content of the folder.
-For example, in this case, we could state that:

-This folder contains the files related to a single deliverable.
+This folder contains the python notebook with the first feedback evidence of module 2.